Dunloy edge Slaughtneil in pulsating Ulster final

 Dunloy's two-point victory at the Athletic Grounds denied the Derry champions what would have been a third consecutive Ulster title and a fifth in six years.

-It also earned the Antrim champions a first Ulster victory over Slaughneil in four attempts, having lost to them in last year's semi-final, the 2019 decider and in the last four in 2017.
+It also earned the Antrim champions their 11th title overall and a first Ulster victory over Slaughneil in four attempts, having lost to them in last year's semi-final, the 2019 decider and in the last four in 2017.

 In what was a high-paced start to the match, Slaughtneil were leading by 0-3 to 0-1 - thanks to points from Brendan Rogers, Gerald Bradley and captain Cormac O'Doherty - when the first goal of the match was scored in somewhat bizarre fashion.